-Volunteers have played an important role at Saratoga Hospital since its founding in 1891 by a local group of prominent women determined to meet their community’s desperate need for medical care.
-Since then, the efforts of countless volunteers have enabled the Saratoga Hospital Volunteer Guild to donate millions of dollars for Hospital projects and programs.
-All of our volunteers are members of the Saratoga Hospital Volunteer Guild.
+Volunteers have played an important role at Saratoga Hospital since its founding in 1891 by a local group of prominent women determined to meet their community's desperate need for medical care.
+Since then, the efforts of countless volunteers have enabled the Saratoga Hospital Volunteer Guild to donate millions of dollars for hospital projects and programs.
+All of our volunteers are member of the Saratoga Hospital Volunteer Guild.
 Volunteers donate over 60,000 hours of service each year.
 In recognition of its extraordinary contributions to Saratoga Hospital and the community, the Guild has been honored three times with the Healthcare Association of New York State (HANYS) Auxiliary of the Year Award.

 Our Volunteer Services department is the Hospital’s liaison with the Volunteer Guild.
 The department is responsible for recruitment, training, retention and management, as well as encouragement, recognition, and support for volunteers throughout their service.